Toni-SM/skrl/docs/source/intro/getting_started.rst

 Getting Started
 ===============

 In this section, you will learn how to use the various components of the **skrl** library to create reinforcement learning tasks.
 Whether you are a beginner or an experienced researcher, we hope this section will provide you with a solid foundation to build upon.

-We recommend visiting the :ref:`Examples <examples>` to see how the components can be integrated and applied in practice.
+We recommend visiting the :doc:`Examples <examples>` to see how the components can be integrated and applied in practice.
 Let's get started!

+.. raw:: html

+    <br><hr>

 Reinforcement Learning schema
 -----------------------------